segmentio/segment-docs/src/connections/destinations/catalog/salesforce/index.md

 ![upsert action example](images/upsert-action-example.png)

-In this example, we are creating or updating a Contact in Salesforce based on whether or not the `userId` property in `identify` events maps to a Contact with a custom `UserId__c` field value in SFDC.
-Additionally, the Salesforce Contact record fields `Email` and `Phone` will have values populated by the Segment event `traits.email` and `traits.phone` respectively.
+In this example, we creating or updating a Contact in Salesforce based on whether or not the `userId` property in `identify` events maps to a Contact with a custom `UserId__c` field value in SFDC.
+Additionally, the Salesforce Contact record field values `Email` and `Phone` are populated by the Segment event `traits.email` and `traits.phone` respectively.

 ## Troubleshooting